-Annual Management Charge or AMC

-A deduction made by the pension provider or investment manager from invested assets, normally as a percentage of the assets.
+"Annual Management Charge" or "AMC" means a deduction made by the pension provider or investment manager from invested assets, normally as a percentage of the assets.
 The AMC is generally how the pension provider or investment manager is paid for their services.

-Annuity

-A series of payments, which may be subject to increases, made at stated intervals, usually for life.
-If the annuity is 'joint life', it will continue to a spouse (usually at a lower rate) after the death of the original person receiving the payments ('the annuitant').
+"Annuity" means a series of payments, which may be subject to increases, made at stated intervals, usually for life.
+If the annuity is "joint life", it will continue to a spouse (usually at a lower rate) after the death of the original person receiving the payments ("the annuitant").

-Core financial transactions

-The essential processes of putting money into a pension policy or taking it out, namely:
+"Core financial transactions" means the essential processes of putting money into a pension policy or taking it out, namely:

-- " Investment of contributions. - " Implementation of re-direction of future contributions to a different fund. - " Investment switches for existing funds, including lifestyling processes. - " Settlement of benefits whether arising from transfer out, death or retirement.
+- Investment of contributions - Implementation of re-direction of future contributions to a different fund - Investment switches for existing funds, including lifestyling processes - Settlement of benefits whether arising from transfer out, death or retirement